Jalapeño Cheddar Focaccia

 Instructions

 • To a large mixing bowl, add all the ingredients in order as listed except the flour.
 Whisk together, then add the flour.
 Use a Danish dough hook or the neck of a wooden spoon to mix for at least 1 minute until the dough is wet and sticky.
-This is the most work you'll do for this recipe.
 Then, cover with a tea towel and allow the dough to rest for 10 minutes.
+Once the dough has rested for 10 minutes, add the cheddar chunks and jalapeno slices and it's time for the stretch and folds.

-500 ml warm water, 1 Tablespoon sea salt, 1 Tablespoon granulated white sugar, 2 teaspoon instant yeast, 1 Tablespoon olive oil, 550 g bread flour
+500 ml warm water, 1 Tablespoon sea salt, 1 Tablespoon sugar, 2 teaspoon instant yeast, 1 Tablespoon olive oil, 550 g bread flour

-• For this recipe, I have recently adapted two types of stretches.
+• For this recipe, I have recently adapted these two types of stretches below.
+See blog post above for step by step photos of these two stretches.

 STRETCH AND FOLD METHOD: This is the first type of stretch.
 First, wet your hands before proceeding as it will make it easier to handle the dough.
 Work your way around the dough like you are looking at clock.
 Perform a fold at 12, 3, 6 and 9 o’clock by pulling the dough up and over to the other side of the bowl.
 Cover with a tea towel for 10 minutes.

 • COIL METHOD: This is the second type of stretch.
 Wet your hands again.
 Gently loosen the edges of the dough by pulling it away from the sides of the bowl.
 Place your fingertips under the dough, so that you can pick it up in the middle.
 Allow the dough to unstick from the bowl and fold using its own weight, while you support the middle.
 Turn the bowl 90° and repeat to perform another coil fold.
-Do this method 3 more times, 10 minutes apart.
-With each set of folds, the dough gluten structure gets stronger, making it easier to lift and fold.
-Because this method was recently adapted to the recipe, see the full coil method shown in my "Everything Bagel Focaccia" recipe video.
+Do this method 3 more times, 15 minutes apart.

 • Coat the entire focaccia and bowl with oil, about 3 Tablespoons.
 Cover the bowl with plastic wrap and a tea towel.
-Let it rise in a warm spot at room temperature for at least 1 to 1 ½ hours or in the refrigerator for 4 to 12 hours.
-I prefer the longer, refrigeration rise.
-This yields the biggest bubbles and most flavor.
-Read more about my alternative rising schedules in this blog post.
+Let it rise in a warm spot at room temperature for at least 1 to 1½ hours or in the refrigerator for 4 to 12 hours.

 • Pour the dough into the pan.
 The dough may seem to "deflate" but don't fret.
 Fold the dough into thirds, rotate 90 degrees so that the dough is in line with the pan and flip over, revealing the smoother side on top.
 Gently spread the dough into the corners with your fingertips but don't force it.